 Average Credit Card Interest Rates (APR) on Purchases by Card Category

 Card type is just one factor that determines a credit card interest rate.
-To learn how The Balance categorizes cards based on type for this report, check out the methodology at the bottom of this page.
+To learn how The Balance categorizes cards based on type for this report, check out the "Methodology" section at the bottom of this page.
 Other deciding factors include your credit standing and the type of transaction you use the card for (more on that later in the “Average Interest Rates by Credit Card Transaction Type” section).

 |Average Credit Card Interest Rates Based on Card Type|